Return to: Catalog Search

 - Know and understand professional practice/development/personal growth.

-HESA prepares professionals with a passion for working directly with students, fostering student success and development.
+HESA prepares professionals passionate about working directly with students, fostering student success and development.
 The following is a list of some of the career opportunities in Student Affairs:

 - Academic Advising